ygcha/DH110-CHRISTINACHA/assignment05/README.md

 I conducted the user testing in-person.
 I utilized Procreate on my iPad to conduct the study so that the user can "click" the buttons as he completed the task.
 He refused to be recorded so I took notes directly instead.

 ### Task 1
+> Task 1: Filter out scholarships based on award amount and add to your list (Begins with clicking tab on home page)
 ![Task_1](Frame6.png)

 ### Task 2
+> Task 2: Create profile, add financial aid options to a list on your account, and share list with another user via email.
+(Begins with clicking sign up on home page)
 ![Task_2](Frame8.png)

 ---